-In our research design, one of the companies (``Invezterr'') represented the MyData future while the other (``Stockify'') represented the CorpoCapitalist future.
-The prototypes -- our main instruments to enact these futures -- as well as their shared characteristics and differences, are presented in Figures~\ref{fig:UI-differences} and ~\ref{fig:UI-summary-differences}.
-Both figures illustrate how the MyData prototype sought to emphasise learning opportunities in a community of peers, while the CorpoCapitalist prototype highlighted the worker's contribution to AI model development and performance as a contributor.

-Our scenario where a working day would contain interaction with both prototypes -- one in the morning, the other in the afternoon -- allowed us to create a ``within-subjects'' research design where each participant’s experiences and reactions to both futures could be studied.
-We could interview the participants so that they could compare and reflect on their experiences.
+Our scenario wherein each work day comprises interaction with both prototypes, separately (one in the morning, the other in the afternoon), supported creating a within-subjects research design that let us study each participant's experiences and individuals' reactions to both futures.
+This also allowed us to interview the participants so that they could compare and reflect on their experiences.

-As the Figures~\ref{fig:UI-differences} and \ref{fig:UI-summary-differences} show, the two UIs shared many similarities.
-Both of them had the following features had a sidebar that contained a sets of 18 business news articles that a participant would need to evaluate.
-These were authentic news articles from past years, however with a modification that the companies’ true names had been replaced with fictitious ones.
-The UI also showed the true stock price chart of the original company, also without revealing the company’s true name.
+As Figures~\ref{fig:UI-differences} and \ref{fig:UI-summary-differences} attest, the two UIs shared many similarities.
+Both presented a sidebar containing a set of 18 business news articles that the participant was to evaluate -- all authentic news articles run in recent years, though modified such that the company names had been replaced with fictitious ones.
+The UI also displayed corresponding charts accurately reflecting stock prices, again without revealing the company’s true name.

-Figure~\ref{fig:UI-flow} presents the interaction flow with the prototype, using MyData (Invezterr) as the example.
-The participant’s task was to mark each news article as having a positive, neutral or negative impact on the stock price for the company that was mentioned in the article.
-An AI agent would provide its own evaluation and also give a textual explanation for its recommendation.
-This AI agent was a fake facade.
-We only designed the UI prototype so that the participants would get an authentic impression of working with AI.
+Figure~\ref{fig:UI-flow}, portraying MyData (Invezterr), presents the interaction flow, which was identical between prototypes.
+The participant’s task was to evaluate each news article as having a positive, neutral, or negative impact on the stock price of a given company mentioned in the article.
+An AI agent would provide its own evaluation, accompanied by a textual explanation for said conclusion.
+The AI agent was a fake facade, however, designed into the UI prototype to give the participants a sufficiently authentic impression of working with AI.